jd89j12dsa/ddse/README.md

 ## License

-d-DSE is released under the [MIT License](./LICENSE).
+d-DSE is released under the [MIT License](./LICENSE) for d-DSE Cooperators.
 Make sure to review the license terms before using or contributing to this project.

 ## Contact